 Since starting my apprenticeship, I have had so many great experiences.
 I’m currently the Communications Manager for the RICS Matrics Birmingham Committee, I’m an Executive Committee member of CRE-ation Property Network, I’m on the Birmingham and Black Country NSPCC Business Board, and I’m a part of Cushman and Wakefield’s Internal Socio-economic group.
 It’s an exciting time!”

 “I have found that studying online has really suited my individual needs as I can study at times more suitable to me as opposed to being fixed by the more traditional time tabled approach.

 The VLE is very user friendly and is easy to navigate with all the materials being held in one place.
 Tutors generally respond to any questions through the forums which means that all students can benefit from the answer.

 I would say the best thing about doing an apprenticeship and studying with UCEM is being able to fit the study around my life.
 I have got commitments with playing sport alongside working a full-time job, so being able to study on days and times to suit me helps.
 I have achieved some good results, which gives me motivation going forward to continue working hard.”

 Assistant Estates Surveyor, Nottingham City Council

 If you successfully complete all elements of the programme, you will be awarded the BSc (Hons) Real Estate Management from University College of Estate Management and will be entitled to use the designatory letters BSc (Hons).
 In addition, you will gain the MRICS professional qualification and will be entitled to use the designation ‘Chartered Commercial Property Surveyor’.
-Please find our Undergraduate Assessment, Progression and Award regulations here.
+Read our Undergraduate Assessment, Progression and Award regulations (open in new window).

 Application and start dates